piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 Theme locations
 ---------------

-Just like I said in the root of documentation a theme is located in a bundle.
-Your job is to recognize when to use multiple themes in a single bundle and when to decouple these themes to separate bundles.
+Generally themes are staying in a bundle.
+There is no limit saying how many themes you can have in a single bundle.
+You must only decide when these themes should be together and when they should be separated into single bundles.

 Consider the situation when you have three themes, where only two of them are related in some way and the third one is whole different (different logic or maybe different graphics).
 You can create a first bundle e.g. **FooBundle** for these